 Origins: On 5 June 1973, Canadian radio commentator Gordon Sinclair decided he’d had enough of the stream of criticism and negative press recently directed at the United States of America by

-foreign journalists (primarily over America's long military involvement in Vietnam, which had ended with the signing of the Paris Peace Accords six months earlier).
-When he arrived at radio station CFRB in Toronto that morning, he spent twenty minutes dashing off a two-page editorial defending the USA against its carping critics which he then delivered in a defiant, indignant tone during his "Let's Be Personal" spot at 11:45 AM that day.
+foreign journalists (primarily over America’s long military involvement in Vietnam, which had ended with the signing of the Paris Peace Accords six months earlier).
+When he arrived at radio station CFRB in Toronto that morning, he spent twenty minutes dashing off a two-page editorial defending the USA against its carping critics which he then delivered in a defiant, indignant tone during his “Let’s Be Personal” spot at

 genuine.
 It is real, and it received a great deal of attention in its day.
-After Sinclair's editorial was rebroadcast by a few American radio stations, it spread like wildfire all over the country.
-It was played again and again (often superimposed over a piece of inspirational music such as "Battle Hymn of the Republic" or "Bridge Over Troubled Water"), read into the Congressional Record multiple times, and finally released on a record (titled "The Americans"), with all royalties donated to the American Red Cross.
+After Sinclair’s editorial was rebroadcast by a few American radio stations, it spread like wildfire all over the country.
+It was played again and again (often superimposed over a piece of inspirational music such as “Battle Hymn of the Republic” or “Bridge Over Troubled Water”), read into the Congressional Record multiple times, and finally released on a record (titled “The Americans”), with all royalties donated to the American Red Cross.
 (A radio broadcaster in the Windsor/Detroit area named Byron MacGregor recorded and released a version of the piece as well.)
-It gained additional currency when it was dusted off and circulated anew in the aftermath of the September 11 terrorist attacks on the U.S. in 2001.
+It gained additional currency when it was dusted off and circulated anew in the aftermath of the

-Sinclair passed away in 1984, but he will long be remembered on both sides of the U.S.-Canadian border both for his contributions to journalism, and for his loudly proclaiming a friendship that few at the time were willing to embrace.
+Sinclair passed away in 1984, but he will long be remembered on both sides of the

-Gordon Sinclair's 'The Americans' (Canadian Communications Foundation)
+|Gordon Sinclair’s ‘The Americans’ (Canadian Communications Foundation)|

-Text and recording of 'The Americans' (Canadian Communications Foundation)
+|Text and recording of ‘The Americans’ (Canadian Communications Foundation)|